Updated November 12, 2021 l by Calynn Lawrence

 1. Start with completely detangled hair.
 This can be done either damp or dry.
 Apply your styling lotion all over the head, being sure to reach the ends.

 3. Now, you may decide how you want to style your twists.
-If you are doing this just to stretch your hair, you can just pull each twist over to the opposite side and pin it down.
+If you are doing this just to stretch natural hair without damage, you can just pull each twist over to the opposite side and pin it down.
 If you plan on wearing this as a style, you want to be more creative in how you pin your twists.
 This part is entirely up to you.